-[In the unlikely event that the Chazzan is not fasting, or less than three congregants are fasting: Instead of reciting Aneinu between Goel Yisroel and R'foeinu, the Chazzan includes Aneinu in the Brocho of Shema Koleinu, and concludes the Brocho regularly, i.e. Shomea Tefillah.]
+[In the unlikely event that the Chazzan won't be fasting, or less than three congregants are fasting: Instead of reciting Aneinu between Goel Yisroel and R'foeinu, the Chazzan includes Aneinu in the Brocho of Shema Koleinu, and concludes the Brocho regularly, i.e. Shomea Tefillah.]